Lunar nutation effect defines the sign of the Earth rotation rate for now, but this may change soon: Introduction

-Since about 2000, the slowdown of the Earth’s rotation has noticeably decreased to almost zero, therefore, only five leap seconds were added in the 21st century (2005, 2009, 2012, 2015, 2017), and the last time the leap second was introduced on 1st January 2017.
-Moreover, concerns have arisen that given the current trend of Earth of rotation speed will continue, soon, it will be necessary to introduce an additional second with a minus sign – negative leap second (e.g. \cite{Agnew_2024}).
-Since all of humanity has never dealt with a minute consisting of 59 seconds instead of 60, there is a good reason to believe that the number of computer failures with the introduction of a negative leap second will be much greater, than with the introduction of the familiar positive leap second.
-Therefore, if such a need arises, the consequences of the problem may have the nature of a technical software issue on a planetary scale.
+Since about 2000, the slowdown of the Earth’s rotation has noticeably decreased to almost zero, therefore, only five leap seconds have been added in the 21st century (2005, 2009, 2012, 2015, 2017), and the last time a leap second was introduced was on 2017 January 1.
+Moreover, concerns have arisen that given the current trend in the Earth of rotation speed will continue, soon, it will be necessary to introduce an additional second with a minus sign – a negative leap second (e.g. \cite{Agnew_2024}).
+Since all of humanity has never dealt with a minute consisting of 59 seconds instead of 60, there is a good reason to believe that the number of computer failures with the introduction of a negative leap second will be much greater than with the introduction of familiar positive leap second.
+Therefore, if such a need arises, the consequences of the problem may cause issues with technical software on a planetary scale.

 The Earth's tides are not the only source of LOD variations.
 For example, \cite{Hopfner1998} presented estimates of the annual and semiannual harmonics in LOD series obtained by various authors (see also references therein).
-All of them are much larger than the theoretical values published in the IERS Conventions (2010), and for the annual harmonic the discrepancy is a magnitude of order \citep{Chen_2005}. \cite{Hopfner1998} found that this discrepancy can be explained by seasonal transport of atmospheric masses.
-Although discrepancies in seasonal amplitudes have already been noted and explained, long-term changes in LOD still require study. \cite{Chao_2014} were the first to notice the abnormal amplitude of the lunar signal with period 18.6 year. \cite{Mouel_2019+} claimed a high amplitude of the 18.6-year signal (0.65 ms) in time series of LOD from 1962 to 2018 while the theoretically predicted amplitudes do not exceed 0.2 ms. \cite{Zotov_2020+} detected a harmonic with a period of 18.9 years and an amplitude of about 1 ms based on the analysis of LOD residuals after subtracting the theoretical amplitude.
-Apparently, this is another indication of the discrepancy for the 18.6-year amplitude, though, left unattended.
+All of them are much larger than the theoretical values published in the IERS Conventions (2010), and for the annual harmonic the discrepancy is an order of magnitude \citep{Chen_2005}. \cite{Hopfner1998} found that this discrepancy can be explained by seasonal transport of atmospheric masses.
+Although discrepancies in seasonal amplitudes have already been noted and explained, long-term changes in LOD still require study. \cite{Chao_2014} were the first to notice the abnormal amplitude of the lunar signal with a period 18.6 yr. \cite{Mouel_2019+} claimed a high amplitude of the 18.6 yr signal (0.65 ms) in time series of LOD from 1962 to 2018 while the theoretically predicted amplitudes do not exceed 0.2 ms. \cite{Zotov_2020+} detected a harmonic with a period of 18.9 years and an amplitude of about 1 ms based on the analysis of LOD residuals after subtracting the theoretical amplitude.
+Apparently, this is another indication of the discrepancy for the 18.6 yr amplitude, though, left unattended.
 As it will be shown in this manuscript, underestimating this signal can affect the LOD prediction over a short time interval.